annalisew19/MICB475_Team4/meeting_notes/feb_19.md

 ### What we still have to do for proposal
 - Gaant chart
-- Dataset overview
+- Dataset overview in more detail
 - The rationale behind the experimental aims
-- Edit
+- Edit + references

 ### Questions to ask